Blog

 7. Allow your customers to self-serve

 Self-service is the new customer service trend that is taking all industries by storm.
 To put this in context, studies have shown that 74% of customers across industries have used the self-service option for customer service.
-Further, 81% of customers have attempted to resolve issues independently using a product’s knowledge base before contacting a customer service rep. And despite this, the banking industry has been slow to adopt self-service.
+And despite this, the banking industry has been slow to adopt self-service.

 Self service in banking